leaningtech/labs/src/content/docs/cheerpx/for-flash/Native-Bridge.md

 - `-p 28083:28083` simply binds the host port :28083 to the container port :28083.
 - `--init` will kill any zombie processes left behind after the container is stopped.
 - `--rm` will remove the container after it is stopped.
 - `-v /path/to/harman/binary/ppdeploy/ppfp/:/flash` is the **most important** flag in the command.
-To run the Native Bridge, you need to mount a volume with the Harman provided `libHCSFP.so` file inside the container at `/flash`.
+To run the Native Bridge, you need to mount a volume with the Harman provided `libHCSFP_CX.so` file inside the container at `/flash`.

 Finally, we just run the latest build of the bridge that has been shipped, and loaded into docker.